RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 #### Process
 > A **process** is a *protected address space* with $\geq 1$ threads in it.
 - the *set of registers* (be it General Purpose or special ones) carry the state of a process
-- can also be defined as a program in execution (but doesn't have to always to be using the CPU)
+- can also be defined as a program in execution or in motionj (but doesn't have to always to be using the CPU)
 - cannot employ concurrency within the **same process**, if we *disregard threads* $\implies$ cannot have asynchronous functionality of running two or more tasks (CPU can only be allocated to one function per process at once)
 #### Motivation for Threading
 - helps OS to handle multiple things at once, which is required for: